 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contributions made for the year ended 31st August 2013 were £265,000, of which employer's contributions totalled £201,000 and employees' contributions totalled £64,000.
-The agreed contribution rates for future years are 19.1% for employers and the rate for employees remains dependent on the salary of the employee.
+The total contribution made for the year ended 31st August 2014 was £285,000, of which employer's contributions totalled £215,000 and employees' contributions totalled £70,000.
+The agreed contribution rates for future years are 13.7% for employers and the rate for the employees remains dependent on the salary of the employee.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding local government pension scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on the 18th July 2013.

-As described in note 1 the LGPS obligation relates to the employees of the Academy Trust, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year.
-The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the Academy Trust at the balance sheet date.
+As described in note 1 the LGPS obligation relates to the employees of the academy trust, who were the employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the Scheme in the year/period.
+The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the academy trust at the balance sheet date.